MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

    - Enable **Always-on VPN**.
 Set up a VPN client in the work profile to automatically connect and reconnect to the VPN whenever possible.
 Only one VPN client can be configured for always-on VPN on a given device, so be sure to have no more than one always-on VPN policy deployed to a single device.

    - Select **Custom** in VPN client dropdown list.
-Custom VPN in this case is Defender for Endpoint VPN which is used to provide the Web Protection feature.
+Custom VPN in this case is Defender for Endpoint VPN, which is used to provide the Web Protection feature.

      > [!NOTE]
      > Microsoft Defender for Endpoint app must be installed on user's device, in order to functioning of auto setup of this VPN.